Parzigit/Mininos/dlbmt/README.md

 ## How it Differs from the Original ZIP

-The original project (in the ZIP) was a **Python-based mathematical simulation**.
+The original project (main) was a **Python-based mathematical simulation**.
 It calculated load and migrations based on formulas without any real network traffic or control plane interaction.

 | Feature | Original ZIP (`sdn_simulator.py`) | This Project (`dlbmt/`) |
 |---------|-----------------------------------|-------------------------|